MProuts/MProuts.github.io/source/_posts/2014-05-01-star-register-not-working-in-vim.markdown

 For this to work, you need a version of vim compiled with the ```clipboard``` feature included.
-You can easily check the features included in your version by running:
+You can easily check the features included in your vim version by running:

 ```
 $ vim --version